ZagonAb/RetroPegasus/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

+---

 ## 💖 Support

 I'm a programming enthusiast passionate about free software and the retro gaming community.
-All my themes and projects are open-source and freely available.
+All my themes and projects are open‑source and freely available.
 If you find this tool useful, consider supporting its continued development:

 [![Support on PayPal](https://img.shields.io/badge/PayPal-0070ba?style=for-the-badge)](https://paypal.me/ZagonAb)
 [![Donate using Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/Gonzalo/donate)
 [![Ko-fi](https://img.shields.io/badge/Ko--fi-29abe0?style=for-the-badge&logo=ko-fi)](https://ko-fi.com/zagonab)

+---

+**Happy retro-gaming!** 🕹️